luzat/luzat/README.md

-### Hi!
+# Hi!

 I’m Thomas, a freelancing software and web developer from Germany.
-My primary areas of work are developing and maintaining custom solutions in JavaScript and PHP, including work with different CMS.
-I take a special interest in security.
+My primary areas of work are developing and maintaining custom solutions in JavaScript/TypeScript and PHP, including work with different CMS.
+I take a special interest in optimization and security.

 You can find me at: